MonicaFidalgo/awesome-developers-list/README.md

 <img alt="Compare pull request" src="assets/compare-pullrequest.png"/>

 Now you can create a pr, by adding a description and then submit the pull request.
+You can also check the changes that you did on the bottom, the before and the after

 <img alt="Create pull request" src="assets/create-pullrequest.png"/>